 So, despite the dictionary definition, simply holding different opinions about something is really not a public or societal controversy.
 Even if there are many people sitting on opposite sides of an issue.
 Well then, at what point do we collectively determine that something is controversial and that all sides must be considered?

 On the other end of the spectrum are issues which are fact-based and should be real controversies but are not.
 An example of such a public non-controversy, a “non-troversy”, is climate change.
-Until recently, this was exactly like religion.
-If someone did not agree with the main stream consensus of official climate science as espoused by the U.N.
-International Panel on Climate Change, they were simply labeled a “denier” in the same way an atheist might be labeled an unbeliever.
+This politically-charged topic is, in all aspects, a religion.
+If someone does not agree with the main stream consensus of official climate science as espoused by the U.N.
+International Panel on Climate Change, they are simply labeled a “denier” in the same way an atheist might be labeled an unbeliever.
 After all, it has been touted since Al Gore made “An Inconvenient Truth” that the debate is over.
 The Science is Settled; i.e., no controversy.
 All this despite a huge disagreement which has taken place in the public eye for years – although you probably never heard much about the other side of this dispute because there was scant coverage in the media.
 But in 2017 alone, more than 500 scientific papers were published by credible university climate scientists which put the lie to the CO2-only playbook of climate change.
 And already in 2018, there are nearly 300 similar research papers, and the first quarter of the year is just half over.

 As for “The Science is Settled”?
 Let me give an example.
 I was in a public debate once and my opponent, a university professor who championed the position of catastrophic human induced global warming trotted out the “science is settled” canard.
 At that point I challenged him to relinquish his university position and to return the research funds he had received to study climate change.
 If the science is settled, I reasoned to the audience, we don’t need to continue paying climate scientists such as him any longer.
 If the science were settled, their (his) jobs have been complete.
 They can be retired and we can hand the remaining money over to policy makers to decide how to address the absolute truth revealed by himself and his colleagues.